Steam engines

 engine's

-fire can heat the water more quickly, so it produces steam
+fire can heat the water in the boiler tank much faster, so it produces steam

 more quickly and efficiently.
 The water that makes the steam either